Best Oscillating Multi-Tool Reviews 2026

 Even though it earned a vibration control rating in the bottom half of the pack, the isolated head design does an excellent job of dampening vibration as you cut.
 Flex is one of the eight OMTs we tested with an advanced vibration control system we consider highly effective.

 As a system, Flex doesn’t have as many tools on its 24V battery platform as brands like Milwaukee or DeWalt.
-Still, it’s steadily expanding and has a lifetime warranty that includes your batteries.
+However, it’s been expanding steadily and is becoming much more comprehensive.

 • Bare Weight: 2.4 lbs